Dog meat: Philippines

-According to the Animal Welfare Institute, stray dogs, with many of them having been people's pets, have been rounded up off the street for the dog meat trade and shipped to the Benguet province without food or water while steel cans are forced onto their noses and their legs are tied behind their backs.
+According to the Animal Welfare Institute, the illegal dog meat trade largely captures stray dogs from elsewhere in the country, with many of them having been people's pets.
+They are rounded up off the street for the dog meat trade and shipped to the Benguet province without food or water while steel cans are forced onto their noses and their legs are tied behind their backs.
 Nearly half the dogs reportedly die before reaching their final destination.
 They are usually then killed via clubbing or having their throats cut, after which their fur is scorched off with a blow-torch and their bodies are dismembered.
 According to a 2007 book co-authored by Temple Grandin, dogs and other animals in some rural Philippine areas could risk getting beaten before slaughter, out of the belief it would create better meat.

-Asocena is a dish primarily consisting of dog meat originating from the Philippines.
 The province of Benguet specifically allows cultural use of dog meat by indigenous people and acknowledges this might lead to limited commercial use.

-In the early 1980s, there was an international outcry about dog meat consumption in the Philippines after newspapers published photos of Margaret Thatcher, then British prime minister, with a dog carcass hanging beside her on a market stall.
-The British Government discussed withdrawing foreign aid and other countries, such as Australia, considered similar action.
-To avoid such action, the Filipino government banned the sale of dog meat.
-Dog meat was then the third most consumed meat, behind pork and goat and ahead of beef.
+In Baguio and surrounding municipalities, it is regarded as an "open secret" tolerated by local law enforcement.
+Philippine news outlets ABS-CBN and SunStar stated in 2012 and 2017 that Korean nationals in Baguio had been playing a role in the city's dog meat trade.

+In 2012, the Criminal Investigation and Detection Group (CIDG) of the Philippine National Police estimated that there were still around 290,000 dogs illegally butchered for food annually.
+In 2013, 250 raids were carried out on restaurants suspected of serving dog meat in the Cordilleras by the Philippine National Police and the Animal Welfare Division of the Bureau of Animal Industry, in conjunction with the NGO Animal Kingdom Foundation.
+Dog meat trade has decreased substantially since then.